 What is RIC?

-Each year, the last Sunday in January is designated as RIC Sunday, a day that welcoming congregations celebrate what it means to live a theology of reconciliation.
-RIC Sunday at Our Savior’s is celebrated with members’ personal stories of what being “Reconciled in Christ” means to them.
-This year OSLC member Scott Swedeen shared his message:
+Each year, the last Sunday in January is designated as RIC Sunday, a day we celebrate what it means to live a theology of reconciliation and our ongoing work of welcome, inclusion, celebration, and advocacy for LGBTQIA+ people in the life of the church.
+RIC Sunday at Our Savior’s has been celebrated with members’ personal stories of what being “Reconciled in Christ” means to them.

-RIC Leadership Trainings are held several times each year to help folks from RIC or prospective RIC congregations learn how to work with church members to discern if a congregation wishes to “come out of the closet” about welcoming people of all sexual orientations and gender identities.
-Please refer to the LC/NA website you are interested in attending.
-Additional information about the RIC program, including a complete listing of RIC settings and resources for personal and congregational use, are available on-line at the Lutherans Concerned/North America website.
+RIC Online Trainings are available help folxs from RIC or prospective RIC congregations learn how to work with church members to discern if a congregation wishes to “come out of the closet” about welcoming people of all sexual orientations and gender identities.
+Please refer to the Reconciling Works website you are interested in learning more.
+Additional information about the RIC program, including a complete listing of RIC settings and resources for personal and congregational use, are available on-line at the Reconciling Works website.